Crowdsourcing: Definitions

 The term crowdsourcing was coined in 2006 by two editors at Wired, Jeff Howe and Mark Robinson, to describe how businesses were using the Internet to "outsource work to the crowd", which quickly led to the portmanteau "crowdsourcing".
-Howe published a definition for the term in a blog post in June 2006:

-Simply defined, crowdsourcing represents the act of a company or institution taking a function once performed by employees and outsourcing it to an undefined (and generally large) network of people in the form of an open call.
-This can take the form of peer-production (when the job is performed collaboratively), but is also often undertaken by sole individuals.
-The crucial prerequisite is the use of the open call format and the large network of potential laborers.
+The Oxford English Dictionary gives a first use: "OED's earliest evidence for crowdsourcing is from 2006, in the writing of J. Howe."
+The online dictionary Merriam-Webster defines it as: "the practice of obtaining needed services, ideas, or content by soliciting contributions from a large group of people and especially from the online community rather than from traditional employees or suppliers."

 Daren C. Brabham defined crowdsourcing as an "online, distributed problem-solving and production model."
 Kristen L. Guth and Brabham found that the performance of ideas offered in crowdsourcing platforms are affected not only by their quality, but also by the communication among users about the ideas, and presentation in the platform itself.
-After studying more than 40 definitions of crowdsourcing in the scientific and popular literature, Enrique Estellés-Arolas and Fernando González Ladrón-de-Guevara, researchers at the Technical University of Valencia, developed a new integrating definition:

-Crowdsourcing can either take an explicit or an implicit route.
-Explicit crowdsourcing lets users work together to evaluate, share, and build different specific tasks, while implicit crowdsourcing means that users solve a problem as a side effect of something else they are doing.
-With explicit crowdsourcing, users can evaluate particular items like books or webpages, or share by posting products or items.
-Users can also build artifacts by providing information and editing other people's work.
-Implicit crowdsourcing can take two forms: standalone and piggyback.
-Standalone allows people to solve problems as a side effect of the task they are doing, whereas piggyback takes users' information from a third-party website to gather information.

 Despite the multiplicity of definitions for crowdsourcing, one constant has been the broadcasting of problems to the public, and an open call for contributions to help solve the problem.
 Members of the public submit solutions that are then owned by the entity who originally broadcast the problem.
 In some cases, the contributor of the solution is compensated monetarily with prizes or public recognition.
 In other cases, the only rewards may be praise or intellectual satisfaction.
 Crowdsourcing may produce solutions from amateurs or volunteers working in their spare time, from experts, or from small businesses.